What Does Fentanyl Taste Like?

 Dual Diagnosis Treatment

 Drug abuse and mental health disorders often co-occur.
-In many cases, traumatic experiences can result in a mental health disorders and substance abuse.
+Traumatic experiences can often result in mental health disorders and substance abuse.
 Dual diagnosis rehabilitation treats both of these issues together.
 The best approach for the treatment of dual diagnosis is an integrated system.
 This strategy treats both the substance abuse problem and the mental disorder simultaneously.
 Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend mainly on the treatment for both diseases done by the same team or provider.

 Do not try to detox on your own.
 The detox process can be painful and challenging due to withdrawal from fentanyl without medical assistance.
 However, getting through the detox process is crucial for continued treatment.
 We Level Up provide proper care with round-the-clock medical staff to assist your recovery through our Fentanyl Treatment Program medically.
-Reclaim your life, and call us to speak with one of our treatment specialists. “what does fentanyl taste like?” is a question that most parents ask.
+Reclaim your life, and call us to speak with one of our treatment specialists. “what does fentanyl taste like?” is a question most parents ask.
 Our counselors know what you are going through and will answer any of your questions.